contextswitcher/contextswitcher/README.md

 * Chrome Plugin [Simple Window Saver](https://chrome.google.com/webstore/detail/simple-window-saver/fpfmklldfnlcblofkhdeoohfppdoejdc)

    > Simple Window Saver makes it super easy to save and restore windows.
 Keep one window for work tabs, one for Gmail and Facebook, and one for your vacation planning or the research on that new TV you want to buy.

+### Research Papers

+- Focusing knowledge work with task context.
+PhD thesis.
+Available at: <https://www.researchgate.net/publication/235350419_Focusing_knowledge_work_with_task_context>
+- What You See Is What You Need: [WYSIWYN: Using Task Focus to Ease Collaboration](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.99.3548). [[PDF](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.99.3548&rep=rep1&type=pdf)]
+- [Beyond Integrated Development Environments: Adding Context to Software Development](https://doi.org/10.1109/ICSE-NIER.2019.00027).
+This paper reasons on an "Automated Assistant" and calls for a deeper investigation of the concept of "context".
+In contrast, the ContextSwitcher assumes that the user knows about his context and defines queries for the context by hirself.

 ## Goal